-Employee Name: By signing below, I acknowledge that I have received a copy of the Academy for Integrated Arts Employee Handbook (handbook) and that I have read it, understand it, and agree to comply with it.
+By signing below, I acknowledge that I have received a copy of the Academy for Integrated Arts Employee Handbook (handbook) and that I have read it, understand it, and agree to comply with it.
 I understand that the School has the maximum discretion permitted by law to interpret, administer, change, modify, or delete the rules, regulations, procedures, and benefits contained in the handbook at any time with or without notice.
 No statement or representation by a supervisor, manager, or any other employee, whether oral or written, can supplement or modify this handbook.
 Changes can only be made if approved by the AFIA Board of Directors.
 I also understand that any delay or failure by the School to enforce any rule, regulation, or procedure contained in the handbook does not constitute a waiver on behalf of the School or affect the right of the School to enforce such rule, regulation, or procedure in the future.

 I understand that this Handbook contains important information about AFIA's general policies and my benefits and obligations as an employee.
 I understand that the contents of this Handbook are an explanation of AFIA's policies generally and outline my benefits and employee responsibilities.
 I understand that Board-approved policies and procedures supersede the Handbook and are available for review from the front office, online, or from an administrator.

 I understand and acknowledge that it is my responsibility to read, familiarize myself with, and understand the material in this Handbook.
 I further understand that AFIA expects me to comply with its provisions and any other Board policy of AFIA.

 I further understand and acknowledge that policies and procedures can change periodically, with or without notice.
 I also understand that AFIA may make exceptions to, interpret, depart from, or apply the provisions of this Handbook as it sees fit in its sole judgment and discretion.

 I understand and acknowledge that this handbook does not create either an express or implied contract of employment, or offer of employment contract, between AFIA and me, and it is not intended to do so.
 I understand and acknowledge that I have an "at-will" employment relationship with AFIA.
 I understand that I am free to resign my employment at any time, with or without notice, for any or no reason.
 I further understand that AFIA is free to terminate my employment at any time, with or without notice, for any or no reason.
+I further understand that AFIA is free to terminate my employment at any time, with or without notice, for any or no reason.
+I further company is a specific to the terminate of the terminate of the terminate of a specific terminate of the terminate of terminate of the terminate of the terminate of the terminate of terminate of termina

-I further acknowledge that neither the Handbook nor any policy within alters or affects my "at-will" relationship with the Company.
-This form must be signed and returned to the Operations Coordinator and will be maintained in the employee's personnel file.
-Employee Signature: Date:
+This form must be signed via Bamboo HR and will be maintained in the employee's personnel file.